transmissions11/solcurity/README.md

 - `F15` - Are all arguments, return values, side effects and other information documented using natspec?
 - `F16` - If the function allows operating on another user in the system, do not assume `msg.sender` is the user being operated on.
 - `F17` - If the function requires the contract is in an uninitialized state, do not use `owner == address(0)` to check.
+- `F18` - Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.

 ## Modifiers